zaradaly/TaskManagementSystem/README.md

 Localhost url : {hosturl} = "localhost:8080/api"

 - Get all tasks :
+You just need to send a GET request the the _{hosturl}/task_.
+The result will be the list of all Tasks currently stored in the H2 database, as show in the picture below :

 ![GET ALL TASKS](https://github.com/zaradaly/TaskManagementSystem/blob/main/screenshots/Get_tasks.jpg)

 _For more examples, please refer to the [Documentation](https://example.com)_